 These 14 attachments will make you rethink the way you cook.

-You’ll be able to grind your own meat and poultry to insure that you get the quality and fat content you desire.
+You’ll be able to grind your own meat and poultry to ensure that you get the quality and fat content you desire.

 Vegetables?
-Slice ’em, dice ’em, grate ’em, spirilize ’em, noodle ’em or puree ’em–anyway you want.
-(Did I just hear you humming the tune to “Anyway You Want It”?)
+Slice ’em, dice ’em, grate ’em, spiralize ’em, noodle ’em or puree ’em — any way you want.
+(Did I just hear you humming the tune to “Any Way You Want It”?)

-Oh, and don’t forget to make some ice cream for desert!
+Oh, and don’t forget to make some ice cream for dessert!

 But, wait!
 There’s more!
 After you’ve picked out your perfect set of attachments, let’s look into their assortment of mixing bowls.

-The ceramic bowls are titanium reinforced to resist chipping, cracking, crazing and staining, and is guaranteed with a 5-year no-chip limited warranty.
+The ceramic bowls are titanium reinforced to resist chipping, cracking, crazing and staining, and are guaranteed with a 5-year no-chip limited warranty.
 They’re freezer, microwave, dishwasher and oven (up to 475°F) -safe.

-The glass bowls are freezer, diswasher and microwave friendly (although they may break more easily than the ceramic style).
-Both styles fit the locking mechanism of any of the tilt head models.
+The glass bowls are freezer, dishwasher and microwave friendly (although they may break more easily than the ceramic style).
+Both styles fit the locking mechanism of any of the tilt-head models.

-The KitchenAid Stand Mixer is a true classic.
-It’s original design was so well done it has needed very few alterations since they first entered the market.
-They come in a full range of attractive colors and possess an accessibility that anyone can handle.
+The KitchenAid Artisan Series 5 Quart Tilt-Head Stand Mixer is a true classic.
+Its original design was so well done it has needed very few alterations since it first entered the market.
+They come in a full range of attractive colors and possess accessibility that anyone can handle.

-From the young, eager chefs just entering the kitchen to professional chefs who want a quality product, these mixers are quintessential examples of an industrial-grade machine disguised in a pretty color..
-This wide appeal is what helps make KitchenAid mixers the standout among other mixing appliances.
+From the young, eager chefs just entering the kitchen to professional chefs who want a quality product, these mixers are quintessential examples of an industrial-grade machine disguised in a pretty color.
+This wide appeal is what helps make KitchenAid Artisan Series 5 Quart Tilt-Head Stand Mixers stand out among other mixing appliances.

 All my best,